-I’ve been meaning for a while to make a favourite dish of mine: Georgian eggplant rolls.
+I’ve been meaning for a while to make a favourite dish of mine: Georgian eggplant with walnuts.
 While I was living in Poland, I’d often visit Georgian restaurants and eat those as appetizer.
+I also had them when I went to Georgia.
+In fact, during my time in Poland I became a real fan of Georgian cuisine.
+Among my favourite restaurants in Krakow there is a Georgian one, and they serve this eggplant dish.
 Unfortunately, I can’t seem to find anywhere one of the key spices of this recipe: fenugreek.
 Until the time comes that I finally get to buy this herb, I decided to try something similar, but with a Greek twist.

 There was another restaurant in Krakow that called me a regular, and it was a Greek tavern.
 It was my favourite place to head to when I was feeling nostalgic for some authentic Mediterranean flavours and wanted to avoid pricey tourist-trap “Italian” restaurants at all costs.
 This Greek eatery served fried eggplant rolls stuffed with feta, dipped in rich tomato sauce.
 Inspired by both these wonderful eggplant appetizers from my Polish days, today I came up with my version of it.

 - 120 g feta

 - 2 cloves of garlic

 Cut the eggplant lengthwise and grill each slice on an electric grill or in a very hot non-stick pan.
 When slices are removed from the grill, lay them on a piece of paper towel and sprinkle them with a pinch of salt on each side.
 Leave them to rest on the paper towel until the filling is ready.